 (b) maintain the ability of populations to replenish themselves, [including but not limited to ensuring population connectivity and the preservation of suitable habitat];

-(c) prevent significant changes in the distribution, abundance, behaviour or productivity of species;
+(c) prevent [significant] [any discernible] changes in the distribution, abundance, behaviour or productivity of species;

-(d) [Alt 1. prevent further risk to] [Alt 2. protect][Alt.3 prevent further deterioration of] endangered or threatened species or populations of said species, including those for which the conservation status is unknown; ;
+(d) Protect and prevent further risk to endangered or threatened species or populations of said species, including those for which the conservation status is unknown.;

 (e) prevent the degradation of ecosystem functions and ecosystem services [including but not limited to carbon sequestration] [recognising that many ecosystem services are yet to be discovered];

+(e) [Alt.
+Sustain ecosystem functions and prevent the degradation of ecosystem services, recognising that many ecosystem services are yet to be discovered.]

-(f) prevent contamination by pollutants, damage to species, or other harmful effects to the Marine Environment during ;
+(f) prevent contamination by pollutants, damage to species, or other harmful effects to the Marine Environment [, including the coastline] during all stages of Exploitation and Closure;

+(f) [Alt.1 Prevent contamination by pollutants, and reduce the risk of harmful effects of pollution on the Marine Environment;]

+(f) [Alt.2 Prevent, reduce and control pollution and other hazards to the marine environment, with particular attention being paid to the need for protection from harmful effects of such activities as drilling, dredging, excavation, disposal of waste, construction and operation or maintenance of installations, pipelines and other devices related to such activities;]

-(g) prevent, reduce and mitigate adverse effects on air and water quality as well as significant changes in the atmosphere, climate and weather patterns, the terrestrial environment, orthe Marine Environment;
+(g) prevent, reduce and mitigate adverse effects on air and water quality as well as significant changes [in the atmosphere, climate and weather patterns, the terrestrial environment, or] [to] the Marine Environment [from harmful effects that may arise from activities in the Area];

-(h) maintain resilience to prevent regime shift and to support recovery from Environmental Effects, including Cumulative Environmental Effects, including but not limited to those resulting from mining and climate change, that can affect source populations and communities, connectivity corridors, life-history patterns and species distributions;
+(h) maintain resilience to prevent regime shift and to support recovery from Environmental Effects, including Cumulative Environmental Effects, [including but not limited to those resulting from mining [and climate change], that can affect source populations and communities, connectivity corridors, life-history patterns and species distributions];

-(i) protect and conserve the natural resources of the Area and prevent, reduce and mitigate damage to the species of the Marine Environment;
+(i) protect and conserve the natural resources of the Area and prevent [, reduce and mitigate] damage to the species of the Marine Environment;

 (j) prevent degradation of special biological, scientific, archaeological, or historical significance of the Area or the Marine Environment.
 This shall include the preservation of vulnerable and unique marine ecosystems;

-(k) prevent harmful effects fromdrilling, dredging, excavation, disposal of waste, construction and operation or maintenance of installations, pipelines or other devices related to activities in the Area]
+(j) [Alt. protect and preserve rare or fragile marine ecosystems; and]

+(l) [placeholder for an environmental objective related to the mitigation hierarchy]

-5. The Council shall ensure that the Strategic Environmental Goal and Objectives pursuant to this regulation are operationalized through region-specific environmental objectives [and measures], including in Regional Environmental Management Plans.
+5. [The Council shall ensure that the Strategic Environmental Goal and Objectives pursuant to this regulation are operationalized through region-specific environmental objectives [and measures], including in Regional Environmental Management Plans.] )

 6. [The Council shall ensure that the Strategic Environmental Goal and Objectives pursuant to this regulation and the region-specific environmental objectives pursuant to paragraph 5 are further operationalised through environmental thresholds, developed pursuant to regulation 45, paragraph 2 and regulation 94.]

+Alt. to paragraphs 5 and 6): [The Council shall ensure that the Strategic Environmental Goal and Objectives established pursuant to this regulation are operationalized in a progressive and integrated manner through region-specific environmental objectives [and measures], including as set out in Regional Environmental Management Plans; and environmental thresholds [, developed in accordance with regulation 45, paragraph 2, and regulation 94, which give effect to, and provide measurable parameters for, both the Strategic Environmental Goal and Objectives and the corresponding region-specific environmental objectives].]

-7. Contractors, Applicants, the Enterprise, [the Council, the Commission and Sponsoring States] as applicable, shall ensure that a [proposedPlan of Work reflects[and contributes to] the achievement of the Strategic Environmental Goal and Objectives pursuant to paragraphs 3 and 4 as well as the relevant region-specific environmental objectives pursuant to paragraph 5.
+7. [Contractors, Applicants, the Enterprise, [the Council, the Commission and Sponsoring States] as applicable, shall ensure that a [proposed [any] Plan of Work [reflects] [is consistent with] [and contributes to] the achievement of the Strategic Environmental Goal and Objectives pursuant to paragraphs 3 and 4 as well as the relevant region-specific environmental objectives pursuant to paragraph 5.]